 Jonas Hodges.
 He cooperates with the authorities to prevent the world from finding out that he's alive, and yet in doing so he is unable to see his family again.
 And then he gets blown up by a car bombing.

 Dana Walsh gets this in-universe, with Cole at least.
 Despite the fact that she was The Mole and betrayed him, he can't help but feel disgusted after finding out that Jack murdered her in cold blood even after she begged for her life.

-Always Save the Girl: played out by a variety of characters, both good and bad.
-Most notably, Dubaku doing this in Season 7 adds a lot of depth to the character: she doesn't know he's a terrorist and isn't a loose end; he wants her to leave with him because, evidently, he genuinely loves her.
+Most notably, Dubaku doing this in Season 7 adds a lot of depth to the character.
+They befriended each other outside of work ("work") and she doesn't know he's a terrorist, meaning there's no need to clean up loose ends.
+No, the reason he asks her to flee the country with her is because, evidently, he genuinely cares for her.

 Subverted with the Day 1 finale.

 Deconstructed in Day 3 with the kidnapping of Tony Almeida's wife.
 His decision to throw pretty much everything out the window in order to save Michelle is 100% emotionally understandable... but it's also morally indefensible, and when the season ends he's facing treason charges and prison time.

 Dennis Haysbert in Seasons 1-3, William Devane in Season 4, Jean Smart in Season 5.